-The interest revenue of financial assets measured at amortized cost and current held-to-maturity financial assets is calculated by using the effective interest method.
+The interest revenue of financial assets measured at amortized cost (including loans and receivables and financial assets measured at amortized cost) and financial assets measured at fair value through profit or loss is calculated by using the effective interest method.
 The related interest revenue is recognized in profit or loss.